frequently asked questions

 Have you heard about “Entertainment Mail?”
 Write a challenge on the back of the letter envelope for your camper to do before receiving his/her letter.
 For example, “Do 2 cartwheels and then hug a tree to get this letter!”
 Be creative!

-Please note: We have a no food in cabins policy, so please adhere to this when sending your camper or counselor a package during their week.
-Some ideas to send instead: activities they can do alone or with others, a book, sodoku, crossword, glow sticks, bouncy balls, funny socks or sunglasses, madlibs, anything non-edible is fine.
+Please note: We have a no food in cabins policy.
+Some ideas to send: activities they can do alone or with others, a book, sodoku, crossword, glow sticks, bouncy balls, funny socks or sunglasses, madlibs, anything non-edible is fine.

 What should my child NOT bring to camp?